Mexico's President Weathers A Torrent Of Criticism Over Meeting With Trump

 White House spokesman Judd Deere says everyone in the Mexican traveling delegation will be tested for COVID-19.

-Despite all the health and political risks, Roberto Valesco, head of North American relations in Mexico's Foreign Ministry, says the trip is a vital trade and commercial mission.
-López Obrador wants to celebrate the start of the U.S.-Mexico-Canada trade agreement, that went into effect last week, said Valesco.
+Despite all the health and political risks, Roberto Velasco, head of North American relations in Mexico's Foreign Ministry, says the trip is a vital trade and commercial mission.
+López Obrador wants to celebrate the start of the U.S.-Mexico-Canada trade agreement that went into effect last week, said Velasco.

 "We do not get to pick and choose which governments we work with and which we don't, when there are citizens of ours and commercial interests and such important bilateral affairs to attend as is the case with the U.S.," he added.

-Note: A previous version of this story misspelled Roberto Velasco's last name as Valesco.